 I am interested in understanding and projecting (regional) sea-level changes, and on translating these to the coastal/delta/estuarine environment.
 I like to take a broad approach and study both global and regional sea-level changes, by including all relevant contributions.
 My focus is on understanding the recent past (20th century) change and projecting future changes for the 21st century and beyond.

-I started at the NIOZ Royal Netherlands Institute for Sea Research in January 2017 as a tenure track researcher.
-Within the Department of Estuarine & Delta Systems (EDS) I am responsible for building a research group that will focus on sea-level change, both in the open ocean and at the coast.
-I am also part of the NIOZ Sea Level Centre of expertise.
-Before that, I did a PhD at IMAU (Utrecht University, The Netherlands) and postdocs at CSIRO Ocean and Atmosphere (Hobart, Australia) and IMAU.
+I joined the NIOZ Royal Netherlands Institute for Sea Research in January 2017 in the Department of Estuarine & Delta Systems (EDS), where I am responsible for sea-level change research, both in the open ocean and towards the coast.
+In 2023, I was awarded a Vidi grant to research 20th century regional sea-level change.
+I was a Lead Author of the IPCC AR6 report for Working Group 1: The Physical Science Basis (2021) and a Core Writing Team member of the IPCC AR6 Synthesis Report (2023).
+Before coming to NIOZ, I obtained my PhD at IMAU (Utrecht University, The Netherlands) and did postdocs at CSIRO Ocean and Atmosphere (Hobart, Australia) and IMAU.

 Former group members: